2022–23 Ukrainian Amateur Cup: Participated clubs

+Bracket

+The following is the bracket that demonstrates the last four rounds of the Ukrainian Cup, including the final match.
+Numbers in parentheses next to the match score represent the results of a penalty shoot-out.

 Results

 Round of 16

 Many first leg matches were played on 9 November, while two more hosted by Voloka and Shturm were moved to 10 November.
 Second leg is scheduled on 16 November with the match involving Shturm on 17 November.